 You want data between your mobile device (a.k.a. smartphone) and the MQTT broker you use to be secured from eavesdropping.
-This is accomplished using TLS (the artist formerly known as SSL).
+This is accomplished using TLS.
 When you configure your broker you will generate what is called a CA certificate which is basically a large amount of bits.
 (See below for the nitty gritty.)

 Configuring TLS (Transport Layer Security) for OwnTracks involves doing three things:

 - Obtain a TLS certificate/key pair (see below on how to do this) if you don't yet have one

 - Configuring the app to use TLS

 You can share the certificate if you want to (though not many people will want it ...)
 It's so public, that it's perfectly OK to send yourself the file by, say, e-mail.

 Configure TLS on the Mosquitto broker

 listener 8883 cafile ............. certfile ............. keyfile .............

 8883is the standard MQTT port for TLS connections.
 Change it if you need to, but make sure your OwnTracks app is configured to use the same port.